Advertisement

 If you’re pregnant — whether you’ve had a flu shot or not — seek care right away if you develop any of these signs of flu:

 “Call your obstetrician or primary doctor, or go to urgent care,” says Dr. Goje.
-“We are very liberal in treating pregnant people with antiviral medication at the first sign of flu.
+“We are very liberal in treating pregnant women with antiviral medication at the first sign of flu.
 If the provider doesn’t offer, or hesitates to give you, an antiviral, be persistent — call your Ob.”

 Dr. Goje stresses that other family members should also get flu shots, and recommends that you should avoid contact with those who are ill and wash your hands frequently.